jadiego/rap-report/README.md

 # song-review
-Using Parse, create a CRUD web application
+Using Parse, create a CRUD web application.
+Web app shows summary of a certain song while also showing reviews of others.